**Eugene & Springfield Cancel Flock Contracts!!**

 back to top

-Does Flock / ALPR improve community trust in police?
+Does Flock improve community trust in police?

 No.